Why Are There Only Two Main Languages In Latin America

 Advocate for Language Rights

 Advocate for policies that protect and promote indigenous language rights.
-This includes supporting legislation that grants official status to indigenous languages, provides funding for language revitalization programs, and ensures access to education and healthcare in indigenous languages.
+Still, this includes supporting legislation that grants official status to indigenous languages, provides funding for language revitalization programs, and ensures access to education and healthcare in indigenous languages.
 Contact your elected officials and express your support for linguistic diversity and cultural inclusion.

 Respect Indigenous Cultures